2.6 earthquake aftershock hits New Jersey

 "While aftershocks are a concern for this first 24, 36, 72-hour period out to about a week, the entire East Coast is a seismically active area.
 But most of the earthquakes are relatively small," said Dax Soule, a seismologist and assistant professor at Queens College.

 Friday morning's 4.8 magnitude quake hit Readington Township, N.J. and was felt across the Northeast.
-It was followed by at least 32 aftershocks, including a 3.8 magnitude one Friday evening.
+Since then, the USGS says there have been at least 47 aftershocks, including a 3.8 magnitude one Friday evening.

 If a significant aftershock should hit, authorities remind people to drop to the floor, cover your head and neck, and seek shelter under a piece of furniture either in a doorway or next to an interior wall.